Mary Shelley: Politics

 There is a new scholarly emphasis on Shelley as a lifelong reformer, deeply engaged in the liberal and feminist concerns of her day.
 In 1820, she was thrilled by the Liberal uprising in Spain which forced the king to grant a constitution.
 In 1823, she wrote articles for Leigh Hunt's periodical The Liberal and played an active role in the formulation of its outlook.
-She was delighted when the Whigs came back to power in 1830 and at the prospect of the 1832 Reform Act.
+She was delighted when the Whigs came back to power in 1830 and at the prospect of the Reform Act 1832 (2 & 3 Will.
+4. c.
+45).

 Critics have until recently cited Lodore and Falkner as evidence of increasing conservatism in Mary Shelley's later works.
 In 1984, Mary Poovey influentially identified the retreat of Mary Shelley's reformist politics into the "separate sphere" of the domestic.
 Poovey suggested that Mary Shelley wrote Falkner to resolve her conflicted response to her father's combination of libertarian radicalism and stern insistence on social decorum.
 Mellor largely agreed, arguing that "Mary Shelley grounded her alternative political ideology on the metaphor of the peaceful, loving, bourgeois family.
 She thereby implicitly endorsed a conservative vision of gradual evolutionary reform."
 This vision allowed women to participate in the public sphere but it inherited the inequalities inherent in the bourgeois family.

 However, in the last decade or so this view has been challenged.
 For example, Bennett claims that Mary Shelley's works reveal a consistent commitment to Romantic idealism and political reform and Jane Blumberg's study of Shelley's early novels argues that her career cannot be easily divided into radical and conservative halves.
 She contends that "Shelley was never a passionate radical like her husband and her later lifestyle was not abruptly assumed nor was it a betrayal.
 She was in fact challenging the political and literary influences of her circle in her first work."
 In this reading, Shelley's early works are interpreted as a challenge to Godwin and Percy Bysshe Shelley's radicalism.
 Victor Frankenstein's "thoughtless rejection of family", for example, is seen as evidence of Shelley's constant concern for the domestic.